 Buerger’s disease (thromboangiitis obliterans) is a rare disease of the blood vessels in your arms, legs, fingers and toes.
 Inflammation in your blood vessels makes it hard for your blood to flow through them.
 Blood clots can form, which create obstacles inside your blood vessels.
-As a result, you can experience pain and damaged tissues starting in your fingers and toes and spreading to your legs and arms.
+As a result, you can have pain and damaged tissues starting in your fingers and toes and spreading to your arms and legs.

 With fewer people smoking, Buerger’s disease is rare.
 Out of every 100,000 people in America, only 12 to 20 people have it.
 Other countries with more tobacco use have more cases of Buerger’s disease.

-Often, severe pain in your legs and arms is the first clue that you have Buerger’s disease.
+Early signs of Buerger’s disease include severe pain in your legs and arms.
 This pain happens when your body is resting.

 Buerger’s disease symptoms develop slowly over time.
 Symptoms include: